Meromorphic tensor equivalence for Yangians and quantum loop algebras: Statement of main results

 where \begin{itemize} \item $C_1,C_2\subset\C^\times$ are Jordan curves which do not enclose $0$. \item $C_1$ encloses $\zeta\spec(\V_1)$ and none of the points in $\spec(\V_2)$. \item $C_2$ encloses $\spec(\V_2)$ and none of the points in $\zeta\spec(\V_1)$. \end{itemize}

 Direct inspection shows that $\Delta_\zeta$ is a rational function of $\zeta$, with poles contained in $\spec(\V_2)\spec(\V_1)^{-1}$.

-A remarkable feature of the deformed Drinfeld coproduct $\Dotimes{\zeta}$ is that it endows $\Rloop$ with the structure of a {\it meromorphic tensor category} in the sense of \cite {soibelman-meromorphic}.
+A remarkable feature of the deformed Drinfeld coproduct $\Dotimes{\zeta}$ is that it endows $\Rloop$ with the structure of a meromorphic tensor category in the sense of \cite {soibelman-meromorphic}.
 This category is strict, in that for any $\V_1,\V_2,\V_3\in\Rloop$, the identification of vector spaces

-intertwines the action of $\qloop$.\footnote{Readers unfamiliar with the associativity identity above may note that it is also satisfied by the (holomorphic) tensor product defined by $\V_1\odot_{\zeta}\V_2=\V_1(\zeta)\otimes\V_2$, where $\otimes$ is the standard tensor product, and $\V_1(\zeta)$ is the pull--back of $\V_1$ by the $\C^*$--action on $\qloop$ by dilations.}
+intertwines the action of $\qloop$.\footnote{Readers unfamiliar with the associativity identity above may note that it is also satisfied by the (holomorphic) tensor product defined by $\V_1\odot_{\zeta}\V_2=\V_1(\zeta)\otimes\V_2$, where $\otimes$ is the standard tensor product, and $\V_1(\zeta)$ is the pull--back of $\V_1$ by the $\nC$--action on $\qloop$ by dilations.}

 Meromorphic braided tensor categories were introduced by Soibelman in \cite{soibelman-meromorphic} to formalise the structure of the category of \fd representations of $\qloop$ endowed with the standard (Kac--Moody) tensor product and the universal $R$--matrix $\Rq(\zeta)$.
-The observation that such a structure also arises from the Drinfeld coproduct and the commutative part of the $\Rq(\zeta)$ (see \S \ref {ss:begin R0}--\ref{ssec: intro-R}) seems to be new.